Understanding Freehold and Leasehold

 Your Managing Agent is not a legal party to your lease (except in exceptional circumstances), but is instructed through a formal arrangement known as a Management Agreement.

-A normal lease only has two parties, a Landlord (or Freeholder) and Lessee (or owner).
+A normal lease only has two parties, a Landlord (or Freeholder) and Lessee (or Owner).
 In these circumstances the Managing Agent is appointed by the Landlord who has the responsibility for maintenance.
-Under some historical arrangements, a number of developers put in place what is known as a ‘tri-party’ lease which included the name of the Manager.
-FirstPort owned companies appear in some of these leases.
+Under some historical arrangements, a number of developers put in place what is known as a ‘tri-party’ lease which includes the name of the Manager.
+Sometimes this is a resident run management company (RMC), and sometimes this is a third party management company which is why FirstPort owned companies appear in some of leases.

-The reason for the tri-party lease was broadly to make sure there was a direct relationship between the lessees and the Manager.
+The reason for the tri-party lease was partly to make sure there was a direct relationship between the residents living at the development and the Manager.
 It was also a way of introducing stability and continuity of the Manager from the ‘build phase’ onwards so that more effective maintenance could be achieved.

 Is FirstPort a Landlord?

-Owning properties is not part of our core business, which is about managing properties and looking after our residents.
-We do not buy freeholds although FirstPort does own a small number of properties and leases from historical arrangements.
+No. Owning properties is not part of our core business, which is about managing properties and looking after our residents.
+We do not buy freeholds.
+FirstPort does own a small number of properties and leases from historical arrangements.
 Our focus now is on providing expert property management services to landlords and customers across both the general residential market and the specialist retirement housing market.

-Again, as part of a historical arrangement, FirstPort does currently have an interest in around 350 House Manager flats across the country.
+As part of a historical arrangement, FirstPort does have an interest in small number of Development/House Manager flats (approx. 75).

-The Management Agreement is a formal arrangement between FirstPort as Managing Agent and your Landlord/Freeholder.
-It sets out all the responsibilities that we carry out on behalf of the Landlord, the services we provide to Leaseholders and the management fees that are payable as well as any additional fees for one-off services such as subletting consent.
+The Management Agreement is the formal arrangement between FirstPort as Managing Agent and your Landlord/Freeholder.
+It sets out all the responsibilities that we carry out on behalf of the Landlord, the services we provide to as residents and the management fees that are payable as well as any additional fees for one-off services such as subletting consent.

 We need the permission of the Landlord to share these.
 Sometimes the Management Agreement is included in a broader commercial document which contains commercially sensitive information, preventing it being shared.
 In these circumstances we always endeavour to share appropriate parts of the agreement.